 The OhioLINK Digital Resource Commons is a network of centrally hosted institutional repositories featuring local branding, remote submission and administration, and federated searching.
 The DRC enables Ohio colleges and universities to save, discover and share all types and formats of digital materials.

 ERIC (Educational Resources Information Center) offers all ED Documents (reports, speeches, guides, studies, etc.) from 1993 to the present free and online.
-Davis Library maintains its collection of ED Documents on microfiche from 1984 to 2003.
 Online access to ERIC is also provided through OhioLINK.